-A derivative is a financial instrument that derives its value from an underlying asset, such as a stock or bond, or a benchmark, such as a market index.
-Derivatives can also represent statistics or numerical indexes not related to financial assets.
+A derivative is a financial instrument that derives its value from an underlying asset, such as a stock or bond, or a benchmark such as a market index.
+Derivatives are considered leveraged products because, for a minimal investment, the investor can control a much larger position.

-Derivative investments work as a contract between two parties, a buyer and seller.
+Derivatives work as a contract between two parties: a buyer and seller.
 The derivative is a secondary security, meaning it is not an asset itself, but rather it tracks the value of an underlying asset.
-This puts it into the category of secondary securities.
 The value of a derivative is based on market events, price changes, and other factors related to the underlying asset.

-Experienced investors often use derivative finance to hedge their investments against future loss or profit from upcoming market shifts, but some investors also use them to profit or speculate on commodities like gold or oil.
+Experienced investors often use derivatives to place bigger bets, to help hedge their investments against future loss, or to profit from upcoming market shifts.
+Some investors also use them to profit or speculate on commodities, such as gold or oil.
 They can serve different purposes for different people, such as limiting risk related to possible future events.

 How Does a Derivative in Finance Work?

 Derivatives are also a way to give investors exposure to a certain asset class without having to actually buy the assets.
-The seller of a derivative doesn’t have to actually own the underlying asset.
-They can give the buyer money to buy the asset, or they can give the buyer another derivative contract of the same value of the first one.
+Derivatives are leveraged contracts, in that the investor pays a smaller fee to control the underlying position.

 Derivative Example